 Wisconsin Blood Lead Screening Recommendations (PDF, 23 KB) - This is a two-page summary of recommendations for assessing a child's risk for lead poisoning.

-Coping With Your Child's Diagnosis (PDF, 590 KB)
+Coping With Your Child's Diagnosis of Lead Poisoning (PDF, 590 KB)

 Wisconsin Women, Infants, and Children (WIC) Nutrition Program Clinic Locations - WIC clinics may offer blood lead tests to enrolled clients.